Alejogb1/search-tool/tasks.md

     - [ ] Design LLM prompts to analyze clusters for strategic insights.
     - [ ] Implement logic to tag clusters as "Use Cases", "Features", "Competitors", etc.
     - [ ] Update the cluster records in the database with these knowledge signal tags.

+- [ ] **2.4: Knowledge Graph Construction**
+    - [ ] Design graph schema for representing keyword relationships
+    - [ ] Implement graph building from clustered keywords and extracted signals
+    - [ ] Add visualization capabilities for the knowledge graph
+    - [ ] Store graph structure in database (nodes and edges)
+    - [ ] Integrate with analysis_orchestrator pipeline

 ### Phase 3: API Development & Delivery